chI3fx/chI3fx/README.md

 Here are some ideas to get you started: -->

 👋 Hi, I’m @chI3fx
-👀 I’m interested in Cloud and Network Security and Forensics
+👀 I am interested in cloud computing, network security, and digital forensics.
 🌱 I’m currently learning C# and .NET Framework
 💞️ I’m looking to collaborate on anything partaining to my interests
 📫 How to reach me ... xchi3fnetx@proton.me